Be an Investor,

 money you could be earning, if you put every dollar of the equity you’ve built up over the years to work.

 You’ve already saved $000,000 in taxes!
 Now you have $000,000 in sales proceeds to invest.
 Let’s assume an annual 8% compounded net return.
 Use the calculator below to see how your money will grow by compounding over the years.

 In the meantime, find out how you can get out of the landlord business and double your net profits with a Hughes Capital 1031 Exchange!

 Click here to request your free guide.

 Disclaimer: This Calculator is meant as a sample financial exercise only and is not indicative of actual taxes owed or profit received.
 Consult your tax advisor for advice.
-This is not an offer to buy or sell any security or interest.
-Any such offer or solicitation may be made only by delivery of the fund's confidential private offering memorandum and only to accredited investors in jurisdictions where permitted by law.
-Past performance is not indicative of future results.
+Nothing in this website represents an offer to buy or sell any security or investment interest from us.
+Any such offer or solicitation may only be made upon delivery of a Confidential Private Offering Memorandum (PPM).
+In addition, while marketing material in this website could be interpreted as including forward-looking statements, those statements can only be read within the context of disclaimers contained in the PPM.
 Hughes Private Capital, LLC is limited to accepting only Accredited Investors with a minimum of $25,000 or more for investment.
-A partial definition for an accredited investor is a natural person whose individual "net worth" or joint net worth with Client's spouse, exceeds $1,000,000 excluding the value of primary residence; or a natural person who had an individual income in excess of $200,000 in each of the most two most recent years or joint income with Client's spouse in excess of $300,000 in each of those years.
+A partial definition for an accredited investor is a natural person whose individual "net worth" or joint net worth with Client's spouse exceeds $1,000,000, excluding the value of primary residence; or a natural person who had an individual income in excess of $200,000 in each of the most two most recent years or joint income with Client's spouse in excess of $300,000 in each of those years.